What we see may be more

 than meets the eye.

-In the 1960s, Op Art (or Optical Art) arose simultaneously across the globe, from the United States to Europe to South America.
-Op artists created work that elicits unexpected sensory effects using contrasting colors, optical illusions, and the phenomenon of after-images.
-During this period, the study of phenomenology — the experience of consciousness — was evolving.
-Scientists developed technologies for mapping brain activity and studying glitches that occur in how we process visual stimuli.
+In the 1960s, Op Art arose simultaneously across the globe, in the United States, Europe, and South America.
+Op artists exploited the idiosyncrasies of perception to create a new style of abstract art.
+A variety of cultural, social, scientific, and technological forces drove the emergence of Op art.
+During this period, the study of phenomenology, or the experience of consciousness, was evolving.
+Scientists developed technologies for mapping brain activity and studying glitches that occur in how humans process visual stimuli.
+The pursuit of heightened states of awareness grew in popularity and, along with it, experimentation with psychedelics.

 Bill Komodore, American, 1932 - 2012 Circe #10, 1965-1966 Des Moines Art Center Permanent Collections; Purchased with funds from Rose F. Rosenfield, 1967.42